sharmaankit4292/BIProject/README.md

 - Ensures consistent image availability for **training sets, internal demos, or tooling**.
 - Its absence leads to **slower validation processes** and poor stakeholder experience during review or audit.

+  ### Importance of Technical Details for Internal Stakeholders

+Technical details play a crucial role in maintaining data integrity and supporting business operations.
+Here's why they're essential for internal teams:

+1. **Accuracy in Operations**: They ensure product listings, procurement, and logistics are based on precise specifications.
+2. **Product Differentiation**: Sales and marketing teams use them to highlight unique features and compare products effectively.
+3. **Efficient Support**: Customer service relies on them for accurate, fast responses to technical questions and issue resolution.
+4. **Data Consistency**: They contribute to better data validation and consistency across platforms and systems.
+5. **Better Decision-Making**: Well-documented technical data empowers teams with reliable information for planning and execution.

 ---

 ## ❌ Why ETIM Was Excluded